bhagyath-badduri/Human-Aware-Robot-Navigation-Nav2/README.md

 # Human-Aware-Robot-Navigation-Nav2
 ROS 2 Nav2 project comparing MPPI and DWB controllers for TurtleBot3 human-aware navigation in a dynamic cafe environment with moving pedestrians.
-> **Note:** Individual result screenshots are not uploaded separately in this repository.
+> **Note:** Please check the uploaded report for more details and results.
+Individual result screenshots are not uploaded separately in this repository.
 All figures, screenshots, metrics, and result analysis are included in the final report PDF.
 # Performance Evaluation of Nav2 Controllers for Human-Aware Indoor Robot Navigation

 This repository contains the final project work for **CPE 631-A: Cooperative Autonomous Mobile Robots** at **Stevens Institute of Technology**.